ThomasDosio/Assignment2/Assignment2part2/writing.md

 I hope that if I had a selection of worksheets by students mine would stand out for it's challenging problem, interesting solution and good explanations.
-I would hope that students learning java would read the problem description and have their curiosity peaked on how to solve it.
+I would hope that students learning java would read the problem description and have their curiosity piqued on how to solve it.
 Alternatively, a student who wanted to learn more of java's features would also hopefully be drawn more to my worksheet as they would learn more from it.
+If all else were to fail I hope that a prospective reader would see the colourful shapes in my diagram and wonder what it was all about.

 <STYLE>
 * { /* Don't leave any empty lines or IntelliJ might not render correctly */